muratk5n/thirdwave/en/README.md

 ---

 One docu said UFOs "really like nuclear missile sites", as in always visit them..
-My plots dont show that correlation.
+Plots dont show that correlation.

 ---